Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Maths & Physical Sciences

-Rumana is a Professor of Medical Statistics at the Department of Statistical Science, UCL and head of the Biostatistics Group at the UCLH/UCL Joint Research Office (JRO) of the NIHR Biomedical Research Centre.
+Rumana is a Professor of Medical Statistics at the Department of Statistical Science, UCL and Head of the Biostatistics Group at the UCLH/UCL Joint Research Office (JRO) of the NIHR Biomedical Research Centre.
 Rumana is also the joint statistical lead for UCL PRIMENT CTU.
 Rumana is a member of the PRIMENT CTU steering group and the JRO Senior Management Team.

 Rumana has held academic appointments at Imperial College, the London School of Hygiene and Tropical Medicine and St Barts and the Royal London Medical School.

 - Member of the NIHR HTA General Board since 2016.